extrasmallwinnie/micromeg/README.md

 packages.
 For example,
 [phyloseq](https://bioconductor.org/packages/release/bioc/html/phyloseq.html)
-provides many tools for analysis of microbiome data; it is very well-documented, heavily used (I use it myself!) and so may be better for your purposes.
+provides many tools for analysis of microbiome data; it is very well-documented, commonly used (I use it myself!) and so may be better for your purposes.

 Other R packages heavily used here include: